rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 ## Adjustments to libstd

 libstd needed/needs some patches to comply with this model.
 These provide a good opportunity to review if we are okay with the requirements that Stacked Borrows places onto unsafe code.
+For an up-to-date list of **"violations of Stacked Borrows"**, please refer to [this list maintained in the Miri repo](https://github.com/rust-lang/miri#bugs-found-by-miri).

 * [`VecDeque` creating overlapping mutable references](https://github.com/rust-lang/rust/pull/56161)
 * [Futures turning a shared reference into a mutable one](https://github.com/rust-lang/rust/pull/56319)